benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 - But it's not the end of the world
   - Because React Testing Library has entered the chat
 - Kent C. Dodds created React Testing Library just over 4 years ago
-  - Even before these technical issues with Enzyme, RTL had already become more popular
+  - Well before these technical issues with Enzyme, RTL had already become more popular
   - If not in raw downloads, definitely in preference
   - Many people have already migrated over because of the better experience (which we'll talk about)
 - RTL's guiding principle is that React tests should closely resemble how the web page is used
   - It's API is designed to accomplish that and almost prevent testing internals
-- It works w/ newer versions of React because it renders the component to a DOM tree
+- It still works w/ newer versions of React because it doesn't rely on React internals
 - **How many people here are using RTL?**

 =====